-North Atlantic Books is a nonprofit publisher committed to an eclectic exploration of the relationships between mind, body, spirit, and nature.
-Founded in 1974 by Richard Grossinger and Lindy Hough, NAB aims to nurture a holistic view of the arts, sciences, humanities, and healing.
-Over the decades, it has been at the forefront of publishing a diverse range of books in alternative medicine, ecology, and spirituality.
-NAB is the publishing program of the Society for the Study of Native Arts and Sciences, a 501(c)(3) nonprofit educational organization that promotes cross-cultural perspectives linking scientific, social, and artistic fields.
+North Atlantic Books is a nonprofit publisher committed to healing and the bold exploration of the relationships among mind, body, spirit, culture, and nature.
+Founded in Vermont in 1974 by Richard Grossinger and Lindy Hough, NAB has pioneered emergent voices and disciplines while simultaneously bringing into renewed focus older systems and traditions.
 With more than one thousand books in print, NAB has operated from Berkeley, California, since 1977.